 Sec.
-64. Applicability. - The provisions of Sections 5 to 17 (Seafarers' Rights), Sections 18 to 19 (Women in the Maritime Industry), Section 22 (Medical Certificate), Sections 35 to 39 (Accommodation, Recreation Facilities, Food and Catering in Ships), Section 40 (Medical Care On Board Ships and Ashore), Sections 45 to 47 (Settlement of Disputes), Sections 48 to 50 (Repatriation) shall apply with respect to the training of cadets.
+58. Applicability. -The provisions of Sections 5 to 17 (Seafarers' Rights), Sections 18 to 19 (Women in the Maritime Industry), Section 22 (Medical Certificate), Sections 35 to 39 (Accommodation, Recreation Facilities, Food and Catering in Ships),

+- 1 Section 40 (Medical Care On Board Ships and Ashore), Sections 45 to 47 (Settlement - of Disputes), Sections 48 to 50 (Repatriation) shall apply with respect to the training - 3 of cadets.
-Sec.
-65. Shipboard Training Agreement for Cadets. - There shall be a written agreement among the shipowner, the cadet, and the maritime institution or school, which shall embody the following information, terms, and conditions:

-- (a) Cadet's full name, date of birth, birthplace, and age, which should be at least 16 years old; - (b) Name and address of maritime institution or school;

-- 1 (c) Name and address of shipowner and its manning and placement agency, if 2 applicable; - 3 (d) Place and date when the agreement is entered into; - 4 (e) Capacity in which the cadet is to be trained;

-- 5 (f) The amount of the cadet's allowance or stipend, if applicable; - 6 (g) Required number of hours of training and rest which shall not be less than the prescribed hours of rest in Section 23 of this Act; - 8 (h) Duties and responsibilities of the sponsoring company, the Maritime Higher 9 Educational Institution (MHEIs), and cadets, as may be provided under the 10 Standard Cadet Training Agreement on Ships Engaged in International Voyage 11 of the Philippine Overseas Employment Administration (POEA); and - 12 (i) Other benefits in accordance with existing laws, company policy, or agreements.

-In no case shall cadets perform activities outside of the scope of the cadet shipboard training program.

-The foregoing agreement shall be in a language familiar to and understood by all parties or in English, executed in four (4) original copies before the commencement of the shipboard training.
+- 4 Sec.
+59. Shipboard Training Agreement for Cadets. -There shall be a written - 5 agreement among the shipowner, the cadet, and the maritime institution or school, - 6 which shall embody the following information, terms, and conditions: - 7 a) Cadet's full name, date of birth, birthplace, and age, which should be at least 16 years old; - b) Name and address of maritime institution or school; - 10 c) Name and address of shipowner and its manning and placement agency, if applicable; - d) Place and date when the agreement is entered into; - e) Capacity in which the cadet is to be trained; - f) The amount of the cadet's allowance or stipend, if applicable; - g) Required number of hours of training and rest which shall not be less than the prescribed hours of rest in Section 23 of this Act; - h) Duties and responsibilities of the sponsoring company, the Maritime Higher Educational Institution (MHEIs), and cadets, as may be provided under existing cadet training agreement standards; and - 20 i) Other benefits in accordance with existing laws, company policy, or agreements. - In no case shall cadets perform activities outside of the scope of the cadet shipboard training program. - The foregoing agreement shall be in a language familiar to and understood by all parties or in English, executed in four (4) original copies before the commencement of the shipboard training.
 The shipowner, cadet and the maritime institution/school shall each have a signed original of the agreement, and an electronic copy thereof shall be submitted to the DOLE, through the Bureau of Working Conditions (BWC).
-A signed original copy shall also be made available on-board the ship.

-Sec.
-66. No Discrimination of Women for Shipboard Training. - Women cadets shall be accorded equal access to training and shall not be discriminated against for shipboard training.
+A signed original copy shall also be made available on-board the ship. - Sec.
+60. No Discrimination of Women for Shipboard Training.
+Women cadets shall be accorded equal access to training and shall not be discriminated against for shipboard training.

-CHAPTER XVII

-INCENTIVES AND AWARDS GRANTED TO THE MARITIME INDUSTRY

-Sec.
-67. Incentives and Awards. - There shall be established an incentives and awards system for the maritime industry stakeholders, which shall be developed and administered by the concerned government agency upon consultation with the Maritime Industry Tripartite Council (MITC).

-Under such rules and regulations that may be promulgated, deserving shipowners, seafarers, manning, and other organizations or entities shall be commended or awarded for their outstanding performance in upholding the rights of seafarers and complying with this Act.

-CHAPTER XVIII